-- a Lift and locate the boiler onto the stud and the two locating pegs protruding from the wall bracket. (lift the boiler via the back frame only) - b Lower the boiler for hanging on the two pegs. - c Fix the boiler on the bracket stud using the nut and the washers supplied. - d Make the gas, DHW, CWS, flow and return connections to the system or, if a pre-installation jig is being used, the pre-installation jig valves using the swivel nut connections supplied.
-Ensure the compound gasket inserts are in place inside the swivel nut face before tightening.
-Check all joints for soundness.
+- a Lift and locate the boiler in the studs protruding from the wall bracket. - b Fix the boiler on the bracket studs using the nuts and the washers supplied. - c Make the gas, flow, return and condensate connections to the system.
+Check all joints for tightness.